ietf-wg-cellar/matroska-specification/cellar-tags/tags_security.md

 or string tags following the rules from (#tagstring-formatting) or string tags following other strict formats like URLs may cause issues when the string is bogus or in an unexpected format.

-Binary tags that need to be parsed like "MCDI" defined in (#external-identifiers) may cause issues when the data is bogus or incomplete.
+Binary tags that need to be parsed (such as "MCDI" defined in (#external-identifiers)) may cause issues when the data is bogus or incomplete.

 Some tags like "URL" ((#nested-information)) and "PURCHASE_URL" ((#commercial)) contain a URL.
 Bogus or altered URLs may direct the user to unwanted places.